-Unfortunately, in the current polarized climate, capable conversations simply do not happen on their own.
-What happens on its own is grandstanding, vitriolic accusations between “us” and “them,” and a rapid fraying of our essential social fabric.
-This contentiousness and “hate of others” will not cure itself, particularly when our traditional political leaders are perhaps most guilty of riling up the masses for selfish perceived political gain.
+Most capable conflict resolution and problem-solving conversations do not happen on their own.
+What too often happens is grandstanding, vitriolic accusations between “us” and “them,” and a continued fraying of our social fabric.
+Our current social and political contentiousness, including “hate of others,” will not cure itself, particularly when our political leaders are perhaps most guilty of riling up the masses for selfish perceived political gain.

-What we as a society need, to perhaps state the obvious, is a new kind of leadership, one that recognizes that the one and only way that we can capable resolve the many issues facing our society, the world and us as individuals is an agreed-upon process that supports all sides most effectively “saying their piece” and, as importantly, “listening to the other side.”
-When these twin abilities of both most capably expressing one’s view and most capably listening are combined in a safe and respectful environment, true progress can and will be made, whether the issues are within our immediate family, our workplace, or our greater national and international communities.
+What we as a society need is a new kind of leadership, one that recognizes that the one and only way we can most capably resolve the many daunting issues facing our society, the world and us as individuals is an agreed-upon process that supports all sides most effectively “saying our piece” and, critically, also “listening to the other side.”
+When these twin abilities of both most capably expressing our own view and also most capably listening to the other side are combined in a safe and respectful environment, true progress can and will be made, whether the issues are within our immediate family, our workplace, or our greater national and international communities.

 And thus, while we all know that, “Rome was not built in a day,” it is also true that “the longest journey begins with but a single step.”
-Hence, set against the divisive context that we currently face, our answer for the future has perhaps never been more clear: we as a society need to recommit to the value of most capable conversations.
+Hence, set against the polarized and challenging social context that we currently face, our answer for the future has never been more clear: We as a society need to recommit to the value of most capable conversations.
 It is only through most capable conversations that we and our planet have a chance of surviving and thriving.

-“It is the policy of the United States that, when two or more individuals or entities are in protracted dispute, it is preferable that such disputants actively take part in solution-seeking facilitated conversations through mediation, rather than allow such disputes to remain unresolved or result in unnecessary and costly litigation, continued conflict, and elevated risk of violence.”And so, paradoxically, it is out of our dark politics that there emerges a critical recognition of the opportunity for our country and for the world to “see the light” and fully embrace the importance of most capable conversations and mediation for our national and global survival.
+“It is the policy of the United States that, when two or more individuals or entities are in protracted dispute, it is preferable that such disputants actively take part in solution-seeking mediation, rather than allowing the dispute to remain unresolved or result in unnecessary and costly litigation, continued conflict, and elevated risk of violence.”And so, paradoxically, it is out of our darkest politics that there can now emerge a critical recognition of the opportunity for our country and for the world to “see the light” and now embrace most capable mediated conflict resolution and problem-solving discussions for our personal, national and global survival.

-Please join me and Mediate.com in recognizing the importance of most capable conversations and mediation by completing this form asking each 2020 Presidential candidate to support a National Mediation Act.
-We will then be in touch with suggested next steps for making a National Mediation Act a reality.
-This is the shift in social consciousness, American exceptionalism and American leadership that we and the world now most need.
-Please join us.
+Please now join Mediate.com in recognizing the importance of mediation and of promoting a National Mediation Policy Act by completing this form asking each 2020 Presidential candidate to support a National Mediation Policy Act.
+We will then be in touch with suggested next steps for our making a 2020 National Mediation Policy Act a reality.
+This is the shift in social and civic consciousness, American exceptionalism, and American leadership that we and the world now need.
+Please join us!